-In the UK twelve men take their own life every day.
+In Great Britain in 2016 we lost 2 men to suicide every hour.
 The biggest cause of death in men aged 20 to 45 is suicide.
 Which means, if you’re male and under the age of 45 in this country, the thing most likely to kill you is you.
 These statistics are horrifying and if they were related to road traffic deaths or disease we would all be aware of them and pushing for action.
 So why does this seem to be such a well kept secret?

 Mental illness is generally not well understood by the public and as a result those suffering from emotional difficulties and mental illness continue to be stigmatised.
 Suicide carries additional stigma and fear of judgement, due in part to historic criminalisation and religious sanctions which may further discourage those experiencing suicidal thoughts from seeking the help they need, leaving them isolated and alone.

 Those bereaved by suicide often do not wish to be open about the cause of death due to concerns about how this may change people’s attitude towards them and the memory of the person they have lost.

 The lack of open discussion perpetuates the misunderstandings around suicide.
-Many still believe that talking about suicide will somehow encourage people to consider going down this route so it is better not to mention it.
+Many still believe that talking about suicide will somehow encourage people to take their own life so it is better not to mention it.
 Although this has been disproved, many people remain uncomfortable raising the subject of suicide.
 These attitudes prevent effective early intervention.

 Destigmatising mental illhealth and suicide will encourage more people to be open about their emotions or experiences and to seek help, without fearing judgement or isolation.
 We need to disempower the myths, and encourage open discussion regarding suicide.

 SToRMS believes that everybody has a part in this, and on a personal level we all can try to always ask, listen, support one another without judging.
 This may sometimes be all that is needed to save a life.